la-ots/pelican/docs/foundation/ui-colors.md

 ## User Interface Colors

 Pelican provides more clarity in the user interface by using a color for UI elements.
-This color is used on form controls, priority interface actions, and supporting interface elements.
+This color is used on Form Controls, priority interface actions, and supporting interface elements.

 <div class="row mb-5">
   <div class="col-md-6 col-xl-3">